Prepare For The GRE By Self-Study

 The Paper-based Test follows more or less the same format but has 25 questions each in the Verbal Reasoning and Quantitative Analysis sections with 35 and 40 minutes allotted respectively for completing the sections.

 Time Needed and Schedule

-In order to ensure that you have enough time to study for GRE, register for a test date that is at least 4 months away.
+In order to ensure that you have enough time to prepare for the test, register for a test date that is at least 4 months away.
 This is the minimum amount of time that you will need to prepare well.
 It is recommended that you put in at least 4 hours of study in the beginning and slowly increase it to 8 hours of study as the test draws close.
 Begin with a subject that you find interesting, be it Verbal Reasoning, Mathematics or Writing, so that you take interest in your preparation.
-Since having a good vocabulary is essential to doing well in the test, one thing that should form a permanent part of your study for GRE routine is vocabulary practice.
+Since having a good vocabulary is essential to doing well in the test, one thing that should form a permanent part of your study routine is vocabulary practice.
 It takes time to learn new words so do not leave it for the last.

 ETS's Official Materials

 ETS would be the authority when it comes to telling you what kind of questions will appear in the exam.
 Since the GRE Revised General Test has replaced the older version, it would be better off consulting preparation materials offered by the developers of the test themselves.
 You will find access to questions on all sections of the test by visiting this link - http://www.ets.org/gre/revised_general/prepare/.
 In addition to question types, you will also come to know of the correct way to attempt them and you will also learn about questions solving tactics.